ebi-webcomponents/nightingale/packages/protvista-manager/README.md

 The children should fire events of the type change, and the detail object should contain the attributes `type` and `value`.

-Additionally, there are a set of pre-defined attributes which can be used with this component and will be propagated to descendents: `displaystart`, `displayend`, `highlight` and `end`.
+Additionally, there are a set of pre-defined attributes which can be used with this component and will be propagated to descendents: `displaystart`, `displayend`, `highlight` and `length`.
 This is useful if you want to control things like zoom level from outside, for instance directly from your application.

 See it running [Here](https://ebi-webcomponents.github.io/protvista-manager/index.html).